threefoldtech/devxdao_grant/books/technology/src/grid/consensus3_mechanism/consensus3_principles.md

 - We keep things as simple as we can
   - Money Blockchain blockchain used to hold the money
     - Money Blockchain has all required features to allow users to manage their money like wallet support, decentralized exchange, good reporting, low transaction fees, ...
-  - Substrate based TFChain is holding the metadata for the accounts which express what we need to know per account to allow the start contracts to execute.
+  - TFChain based TFChain is holding the metadata for the accounts which express what we need to know per account to allow the start contracts to execute.
   - Smart Contracts are implemented using multisignature feature on Money Blockchain in combination with Multi Signature done by Consensus_Engine.
 - on money_blockchain:
   - each user has Money BlockchainAccounts (each of them holds money)